stock2shop/connector/readme.md

 Add your custom libraries through composer.
-Please check if the library has not already been added to the composer.json file and do not update the versions of libraries included in this libary.
+Please check if the library has not already been added to the composer.json file and do not update the versions of libraries included in this library.

 ### New Connector Setup